Roxerg/ideas.txt/README.md

 * Machine Learning app that tells you what writer you're most like.
 (Nature Language Processing, sentence len, word freq, etc.)

 * For portfolio repository: clicking a hyperlink fades in/slides in bunch of varied-sized boxes under the main div with project descriptions

+* Tinder but for animal adoption from shelters